Breast Cancer and Hormone Therapy

 For women, the side effects of tamoxifen are similar to some of the symptoms of menopause.
-Two of the most common side effects are hot flashes and vaginal discharge.
-Other tamoxifen side effects in women may include:
+Two of the most common ones are hot flashes and vaginal discharge.
+Other problems for women may include:

 Are There Risks to Taking Tamoxifen?

 Fertility.
-Tamoxifen may affect fertility, so it is important to use some form of barrier birth control while you are taking it.
-However, do not use oral contraceptives (the "pill") since they may change the effects of tamoxifen and effect the breast cancer.
-Tell your doctor right away if you think you may have become pregnant while taking this medication.
+Tamoxifen can increase a woman’s fertility for a short time.
+But it might be harmful to a growing baby, so it’s important to use some form of barrier birth control while you are taking it, like condoms or a diaphragm.
+Don’t use birth control pills since they may change how the drug works and affect the breast cancer.
+Tell your doctor right away if you think you’ve become pregnant while you’re taking tamoxifen.

-Increased blood clots.
-Women taking tamoxifen may have a slightly increased risk of developing blood clots in the lungs or large veins.
-This risk is increased in smokers.
+Blood clots.
+Women who take tamoxifen may have a slightly higher risk of blood clots in their lungs or large veins.
+It’s an even bigger risk for smokers.

 Cataracts.
-Taking tamoxifen appears to put some women at increased risk for developing cataracts, a clouding of the lens inside the eye.
+Tamoxifen seems to put some women at increased risk for this condition that clouds the lens inside the eye.
 People have also reported eye problems such as corneal scarring or retinal changes.

 Medications.
-Tamoxifen may affect the metabolism of other drugs.
+Tamoxifen may affect how other drugs work in your body.